Arc coloring of odd graphs for hamiltonicity: Uniform 2-factors and Hamilton cycles

-\begin{example} For $k=3$, Fig.~\ref{fig6} still contains, on the right of each of the two cases of $\tau_j$ in Example~\ref{joder}, the symmetric difference of the corresponding flipping 6-cycle $F_6C(\tau_j)$ and the union of the three 7-cycles $C(\alpha_i)$, for each $i$ in $(0,1,2)$ or $(0,3,4)$, yielding a 21-cycle in each case.
-The two resulting 21-cycles then are recombined into a Hamilton cycle of $O_3$, shown on the lower part of Fig.~\ref{fig6} as a list sectioned from left to right into five sublists.
-To the left of these five sublists, there is a drawing of an hypergraph as in Remark~\ref{r4} below. \end{example}
+\begin{example} For $k=3$, Fig.~\ref{fig6} contains, on the right of each of the two cases of $\tau_j$ in Subsection~\ref{joder}, the symmetric difference of the corresponding flipping 6-cycle $F_6C(\tau_j)$ and the union of the three 7-cycles $C(\alpha_i)$, for each $i\in(0,1,2)$ or $i\in(0,3,4)$, yielding a 21-cycle in each case.
+The two 21-cycles are then recombined into a Hamilton cycle of $O_3$, shown on the lower part of Fig.~\ref{fig6} as a list sectioned from left to right into five sublists.
+To the left of these five sublists, there is a drawing of an hypergraph as defined in Subsection~\ref{r4} below. \end{example}